liesnikov/extensible-elaborator/paper/main.md

 In which case we can can block on the metavariable, freezing the rest of the problem until it is instantiated.

 As for the actual unification steps, we implement them in a similar fashion to simplification procedure.
-A big difference is that we have to implement an occurs check [@abelHigherOrderDynamicPattern2011] when instantiating metavariables.
+A big difference is that we have to implement an occurs-check when instantiating metavariables.
-This also happens through the mechanism of constraints, but this time using the `OccursCheck` constraint.
+This also happens through the mechanism of constraints, but this time using the `OccursCheck` constraint mentioned in section @sec:constraints_and_unification.

 Take a look at the following example, when only the left hand side of the constaint is an unsolved meta: